Thanush2412/50-projects-of-HTML-CSS-JS/README.md

 - Technologies: HTML, CSS.

 ### 12. CSS Grid Layouts
-- Grid Item Placement and Spanning: Learn to place and span grid items using grid lines and areas for flexible layouts.
+- A comprehensive demonstration of CSS Grid capabilities with multiple examples on a single page.
+- Learn fundamental grid concepts: grid-template-columns, grid-template-rows, gap properties.
+- Master item placement techniques using grid-column, grid-row, and span values.
-- Responsive Grid Layout with Auto-fill and Auto-fit: Create responsive grids that adjust columns automatically with auto-fill and auto-fit.
+- Create responsive layouts with minmax(), auto-fill, and auto-fit functions.
-- Using Grid Template Areas for Semantic Layouts: Define named grid areas to create semantic and readable grid layouts.
-- Aligning and Justifying Grid Items: Control grid item alignment inside cells using CSS grid alignment properties.
+- Implement semantic layouts using grid-template-areas for intuitive page structure.
+- Practice alignment techniques with justify-items, align-items, justify-content, and align-content.
+- Compare different approaches to achieve the same layout goals.
-- Technologies: HTML, CSS (Grid).
+- Technologies: HTML, CSS (Grid only, no flexbox or positioning).

 ### 13. Attendance Tracker
 - Track attendance for classes and show a percentage of students present.